List of Saab JAS 39 Gripen potential operators and failed bids: Slovakia

 On 30 August 2014, the Czech Republic, Slovakia and Sweden signed a letter of intent agreeing to co-operate on using the Gripen, which might lead to its acquisition by the Slovak Air Force.
 The letter of intent laid the foundation for bilateral co-operation around a common airspace surveillance of Slovakia and the Czech Republic.
 Slovakia sought to replace its MiG-29 fighters and the Gripen has been reported as the aircraft of choice, although the requirement would go to open competition.
 They may seek to lease fighters rather than buy, as did neighbouring Hungary and the Czech Republic.

-In February 2018, the Slovak Ministry of Defence announced the launch of a new study to examine bids from the US and Swedish governments for the F-16V Viper and the Gripen to replace Slovakian MiG-29s.
-On 11 July 2018, the Slovakian Defense ministry announced that it will purchase 14 F-16V Block 70/72s instead of Gripen Cs.
+In February 2018, the Slovak Ministry of Defence announced the launch of a new study to examine bids from the US and Swedish governments for the F-16V Viper and the Gripen to replace Slovak MiG-29s.
+On 11 July 2018, the Slovak Defense ministry announced that it will purchase 14 F-16V Block 70/72s instead of Gripen Cs.
 The F-16V package includes ammunition, training and logistics for a total of €1.589 billion (US$1.85 billion).
 Political opposition, among them former Defence Minister Ľubomír Galko, expressed criticism that the deal lacked transparency.
 On 12 December 2018, Slovakia signed a contract to acquire 14 F-16 Block 70/72.
 All are to be delivered by the end of 2023.